 goody bag with official gadgets and sponsor products

-sponging stations along the course and at the end
+sponge stations along the route and at the finish

 parking